mariashev/mariashev/README.md

 - 👋 Hi, I’m Maria (@mariashev)
 - 🎓 I recently graduated Boston University with a BS in Biomedical Engineering and a BA Computer Science and am currently pursuing a Masters degree in Artificial Intelligence.
-- 👀 I’m interested in Machine learning and Medical Applications of AI.
+- 👀 I’m interested contributing to data science and ML open source projects.
-- 📚 I'm currently learning about Black-Box Adversarial Attacks Against Deep Neural Networks
 - 📫 You can reach me via email at maria410@bu.edu